Combat Mission: Black Sea: Overview

-Players can command American, Ukrainian, or Russian ground forces in the increasingly complex and deadly environment of modern combined arms warfare.
+Players can command American, Ukrainian, or Russian ground forces in the environment of modern combined arms warfare.
 The Black Sea represents three modern armies in great detail, including the United States Army, Ukrainian Ground Forces, and Russian Ground Forces.
 This includes the combat formations and equipment used by infantry, armored, Stryker, motorized rifle and tank brigades.

 Depending on the scenario, players can take command of forces ranging from a battalion and below in a true 3D environment.

 Keeping true to the nature of modern conflict, several new features have been introduced, including electronic warfare, unmanned aerial vehicles, and laser-guided weapons.
-This game is so realistic that US drones can provide thermal imaging of the battlefield.
+US drones can provide thermal imaging of the battlefield.

 History of development

 During the development of the Black Sea in early 2014, a real armed conflict broke out between Russia and Ukraine.
 In response to this event, Battlefront announced on its website:

-It is important to note that the storyline for Black Sea was first developed in 2009 and production started in 2013.
+the storyline for Black Sea was first developed in 2009 and production started in 2013.
 In early 2014 Russia invaded Ukraine, making our story much less hypothetical.
 As a direct result we slightly modified the story's timeline to minimize contradictions with real life events.
 However, we deliberately made no attempt to portray an ongoing, undecided conflict.
 This means Black Sea is not equipped to simulate the "frozen conflict" that has since evolved in eastern Ukraine.